Gerry Adams: Sinn Fein 'no dissident mixed messages'

 A character reference supplied by Fermanagh/South Tyrone MP Michelle Gildernew was read out in court last week ahead of sentencing.

-Mr Adams said Mrs Gildernew was entitled to defend her constituents.'No justification'
+Mr Adams said Mrs Gildernew was entitled to defend her constituents.

 Asked if he agreed with Martin McGuinness's remark in 2009 that dissidents were "traitors", he said it was "worse than that".